ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ### Choose a Layout to Apply for the Whole Site

-Similarly, you can select a layout for the whole site, using the layout selection.
+Similarly, you can select a layout for the whole site using the layout selection.

 - Circular Layout can be used only for 500 nodes or less.

 ![Change diagram layout for site](network_viewer/change_diagram_layout_for_site.png)

-## Save, Load, And Share View
+## Save, Load, and Share View

 Each object can have multiple views that can be saved and loaded again later.

 ### Save View

-Click the floppy icon on the menu on the right end side:
+Click the **Floppy disk** icon on the menu on the right end side:

 ![Save View](network_viewer/button_save_view.png)

-Enter a name for that view and click save.
+Enter a name for that view and click **Save**.

 !!! info